DataONEorg/object-formats/.github/ISSUE_TEMPLATE/proposed-format.md

 # Format description

 *Describe why a new format is needed, including items such as where the format type has been encountered, what software produces it, and what software can read it.*

+# Specification / Namespace documentation

+*Provide the location(s) of the documentation of the format specification or the namespace for the format or vocabulary.*

 # Checklist